nens/threedi-docs/source/d_problem_solving.rst

 Frequently endured issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Per category, we include the frequently endured issues.
-In case you think a specific issue should be included, let us know.
+In case you think a specific issue should be included, please let us know.

 INP generation
 -----------------